HypocriteLecteur/GuitarPlay2Tab/README.md

 5. Remember to rebuild image if change is made to the source code, this shouldn't take long if there's an available build cache.

 ## Known Issue
-1. During tracking, dragging the gui window may cause tracking failure.
+1. During tracking, dragging the gui window may cause tracking failure, likely a PyQT issue.